 It is within the nursing scope of practice for nurses of all designations to administer immunizations with a client-specific order.
 It is also within the nursing scope of practice for nurses of all designations to administer immunizations within their autonomous scope of practice (i.e. without a client-specific order from an authorized provider) if:

-LPNs are authorized to compound or administer immunoprophylactic agents for the purpose of preventing disease (Schedule I & II drugs) within their autonomous scope of practice (without an order) as follows:
+LPNs are authorized to compound or administer immunoprophylactic agents, in a team approach, for the purpose of preventing disease (Schedule I & II drugs) within their autonomous scope of practice (without an order) as follows:

 BCCDC identified immunoprophylactic agents